ibc/protoo-website/source/index.html.md

 Field        | Description
 ------------ | ------------------------------
-request      | Must be `true`. id           | A string identifier to match its associated response. method       | A custom string representing the request method. data         | An object with custom data.
+request      | Must be `true`. id           | A number identifier to match its associated response. method       | A custom string representing the request method. data         | An object with custom data.